wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.6.5 =
+* bugfix: The "Apply to any .mp3 file link" option were not correctly applied.

 = 1.6.4 =
 * feature: Added a new option that let choose if apply the component to all the links to audio files or if activate the player manually from the page/post editor component window.